tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_5.md

 # Application service layer

-An application service layer provides services that use Repository and Storage to get the state and/or send commands to one or more aggregates (eventually in an atomic/transactional way with potential issues already discussed).
+An application service layer provides services that use Repository and Storage to get the state and/or send commands to one or more aggregates (eventually in an atomic/transactional way with potential performance issues) and store the related events.

 Here is one of the simplest examples of an entry for a service involving a single aggregate, by building and running an AddTag command.